Border Collie

 The Border Collie is often mixed with other breeds resulting in gorgeous and athletic breeds.
 Discover 6 of the most popular Border Collie cross.

-Behaviour of the Border Collie
+FCI classification of the Border Collie

-Border Collie to adopt
+Breed compatibility Border Collie

 The price of a Border Collie varies depending on his origins.
 You should budget around £580 for a dog that’s registered with the KC.
 The highest quality Collie breeds can be sold higher if they hold rankings in competitions.